rothemi/SAGA/README.md

 Then the script can be sourced or executed row by row.

-The uploaded PCA Plot shows the expected result for the sample files.
+The uploaded PCA plot shows the expected result for the sample files.